The first view of

 Point is located on the surf side

-of Bribie and is popular for fishing and walking to once again
+of Bribie and is popular for fishing and walking and just enjoying the natural landscape.

 Spinnaker Sound Marina is adjacent to